nickrwu/Datathon-Understood/README.md

 * We calculate the distance of the potential companies with the center and find out the top-ten closest companies
 * We also plot all the potential companies in a 3-d graph

+Team: LNECH

+Thank you to Kyle Ma, Esther Wu, Lucy Wu, and Christian Zhao.